distriqt/ANE-IronSource/README.md

 built by [distriqt //](https://airnativeextensions.com)

 >
-> This extension is provided for **free**.
-If it helps you please consider sponsoring the developers to continue support and development of the extension by clicking "Sponsor" above.
+> [:heart: Sponsor](https://github.com/sponsors/marchbold)
 >
-> [:heart: Sponsor](https://github.com/sponsors/marchbold)
+> This extension is provided for **free**.
+If it helps you please consider sponsoring the developers to continue support and development of the extension by supporting the developers listed under "Sponsor this project".
 >